AdobeDocs/developers-animatesdk-docs/Frame_object/frame20.md

 #### Availability

-> Flash MX 2004.
+Flash MX 2004.

 #### Usage

-> frame.motionTweenSnap
+frame.motionTweenSnap

 #### Description

-> Property; a Boolean value that specifies whether the tweened element automatically snaps to the nearest point on the motion guide layer associated with this frameâ€™s layer (true) or not (false).
+Property; a Boolean value that specifies whether the tweened element automatically snaps to the nearest point on the motion guide layer associated with this frame’s layer (true) or not (false).